- NEW STUDENT REGISTRATION [Click here for a Spanish Version]

 A DPISD Skyward Family Access account is necessary to complete the back to school online registration.
 All students, Grades K-11, were given a Family Access login information sheet.
 This login information sheet was sent home at the end of school along with the report card.
 Please refer to this sheet if you need a reminder of your Family Access login.ELEMENTARY SCHOOLS

-Fairmont Elementary will offer early registration for returning students from 8 a.m. - 6 p.m. on Aug.
-9 (A-M) and Aug.
-10 (N - Z) [date depends on the first letter of the last name].
+Fairmont Elementary will offer early registration (ONE DAY ONLY) for returning students on Wednesday, Aug.
+8, from 8 a.m. - 7 p.m.
 Online registration will be completed at that time.
-Once required registration forms are completed, parents will receive their child's teacher assignment for the 2017-2018 school year.
-Fairmont Elementary will host a Meet the Teacher night for all students on Aug.
-17 from 5:00 - 6:30 p.m.
+Once required registration forms are completed, parents will receive their child's teacher assignment for the 2018-2019 school year.
+Fairmont Elementary will host a Meet the Teacher night for all students on Thursday, Aug.
+16, from 5 - 6 p.m.

-Carpenter Elementary, Dabbs Elementary, Deer Park Elementary, and San Jacinto Elementary will offer a two-part early registration to incoming students who completed the 2016-17 school year in the District or who participated in the spring Early Registration.
-The first part for returning students will consist of completing DPISD’s online registration which opens on August 1.
-Information and instructions about the online process will be posted on the DPISD website in early summer.
+Deer Park Elementary, and San Jacinto Elementary will offer a two-part early registration to incoming students who completed the 2017-18 school year in the District or who participated in the spring Early Registration.
+The first part for returning students will consist of completing DPISD’s online registration, which opens on August 1.
 The second part is packet pick-up.
-Students/Parents will pick-up and then return the completed packet information on the dates listed below.Packet pick-up:
+Students/Parents will pickup and then return the completed packet information on the dates listed below.Packet pick-up:

 - JUNIOR HIGH SCHOOLS

-Deepwater Junior High will offer early registration to all incoming sixth, seventh and eighth-grade students who completed the 2016-17 school year in the District with a two-part registration process.
+Deepwater Junior High will offer early registration to all incoming sixth, seventh and eighth-grade students who completed the 2017-18 school year in the District with a two-part registration process.
 The first part will consist of completing DPISD’s online registration which opens on August 1.
 Online registration allows parents and guardians to update all personal student information and replaces our traditional packet pick up.
-Parents or guardians will next need to print the online registration confirmation/verification sheet and bring the verification sheet to early registration.
+Parents or guardians will next need to print the online registration confirmation/verification sheet and bring the verification sheet to the campus on registration day.
 All applicable student fees will also need to be paid at this time with cash.
+Fees include fees for elective classes and iPad fees.

-Pirate Pride Camp will be held for all sixth-grade students on Aug.
-18 - The Pirate Pride Camp will be two hours in length.
-Students may sign-up for a session of his/her choice when registering on Aug.
-10.
+Pirate Pride Camp will be held for all sixth-grade students on Friday, Aug.
+17. The Pirate Pride Camp will have two sessions: 9 a.m. and 10:30 a.m.
+Students may sign-up for a session of his/her choice when registering on Thursday, Aug.
+9.

 Junior High Early Registration Times: